Beothuk: Demasduit

-Demasduit was a Beothuk woman, about 23 years old at the time she was captured by a party led by the fisherman John Peyton Sr. near Beothuk Lake in March 1819.
+Demasduit was a Beothuk woman, about 23 years old at the time she was captured by a party led by the fisherman John Peyton Jr. near Beothuk Lake in March 1819.

-The governor of the Newfoundland Colony was seeking to encourage trade and end hostilities with the Beothuk.
+The governor of the Newfoundland colony was seeking to encourage trade and end hostilities with the Beothuk.
 He approved an expedition, to be led by the Scottish explorer David Buchan, to recover a boat and other fishing gear foraged by the Beothuk.
 Buchan was accompanied by two soldiers; the Beothuk mistakenly thought Buchan had hostile intentions and killed and decapitated the soldiers accompanying him.

-In 1819, an armed party led by Peyton Sr, totaling about nine men (including Peyton Jr.), came upon a Beothuk camp looking for stolen fishing gear.
+An armed party led by Peyton Jr, totaling about nine men (including John Peyton Sr.), came upon a Beothuk camp looking for stolen fishing gear.
 The Beothuk scattered, although Demasduit was unable to escape and begged for mercy, exposing her breasts to show she was a nursing mother with child.
-Her husband, Nonosabasut, confronted Peyton Sr. and his party, attempting to negotiate for the release of his wife.
-Peyton Sr. refused and a scuffle broke out between him and Nonosabasut, resulting in the death of the latter.
-Peyton Sr. and his party took Demasduit to Twillingate, with her baby dying before they reached the settlement.
+Her husband, Nonosabasut, confronted Peyton Jr. and his party, attempting to negotiate for the release of his wife.
+A fight occurred between Peyton Sr. and Nonosabasut, resulting in the death of the latter.
+Peyton Jr. and his party took Demasduit to Twillingate, with her baby dying before they reached the settlement.

-The settlers at the Newfound Colony named Demasduit Mary March after the month she was taken.
+The settlers at the Newfoundland colony named Demasduit Mary March after the month she was taken.
 Government agents took her to St. John's, Newfoundland.
 The colonial government hoped to make Demasduit comfortable while she was living in the colony so she might be a bridge between them and the Beothuk.
 Demasduit learned some English, and taught the settlers about 200 words of the Beothuk language.
 In January 1820, Demasduit was released to rejoin her people; however, she died of tuberculosis on the voyage to Notre Dame Bay.